Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - Added a Validate warning for junk files named '.dropbox'
 - Added a check during patching to skip junk files
 - Added an error popup when the jar is double-clicked
-- Added *.xml.rawappend suffix to preserve whitespace in 'misc.xml'
+- Added rawappend/rawclobber suffixes to preserve whitespace in 'misc.xml'
 - Minor optimizations to reduce memory usage
 - Added uncaught exception handling for background threads